Washington Auto Insurance [Rates + Cheap Coverage Guide]

 Washington does not have any special low-cost programs for people who don’t have insurance.
 It is up to you, as the consumer, to shop around for the lowest rate.
 You can’t afford to NOT have insurance.

-Washington no deductible full glass law does not require insurance companies to provide windshield repair or replacement, but it is an option, and it is usually covered under comprehensive coverage.
+Washington Windshield Insurance laws do not require insurance companies to provide windshield repair or replacement, but it is an option, and it is usually covered under comprehensive coverage.

 The law does permit insurance companies to use aftermarket and used parts, but you have the option to pay the difference in the quote if you prefer branded materials.